Oak Creek medics, bystanders bring man back to life after he goes into cardiac arrest

 According to Wisecup, hospital tests showed the man’s coronary artery was completely blocked.
 Since Tuesday, the man has seen major improvements in his health.

-“He was up walking the hospital and talking,” Wisecup said after receiving an update on the man’s condition Thursday afternoon.
+“He was up walking at the hospital and talking,” Wisecup said after receiving an update on the man’s condition Thursday afternoon.

 To reach Derek Maiolo, call 970-871-4247, email dmaiolo@SteamboatPilot.com or follow him on Twitter @derek_maiolo